axohealth/governance/charter.md

 5. **Perpetual Software Access**: Even if contributors decide to stop data submissions, they retain access to the software, ensuring ongoing value.

+## Governance Structure

+*Placeholder for a section describing the governance structure of the AxoHealth DAO, including decision-making processes, voting rights, and roles within the organization.*

+## Tokenomics

+*Placeholder for a section describing the tokenomics of the AxoHealth DAO, including token distribution, token utility, and token value.*

+## Legal and Regulatory Compliance

+*Placeholder for a section discussing legal and regulatory compliance, including any necessary registrations, licenses, and adherence to applicable laws and regulations.*

+## Risk Management

+*Placeholder for a section outlining the risks associated with the AxoHealth DAO, including financial, operational, and reputational risks, and the strategies in place to mitigate these risks.*

+## Code of Conduct

+*Placeholder for a section defining the code of conduct for all participants in the AxoHealth DAO, including ethical guidelines and expectations for behavior.*

+## Dispute Resolution

+*Placeholder for a section outlining the dispute resolution process within the AxoHealth DAO, including how conflicts will be addressed and resolved among members.*

+## Amendments and Updates

+*Placeholder for a section describing the process for amending or updating the AxoHealth DAO Charter, including voting requirements and any necessary approvals.*

 ## Conclusion

 We believe that AxoHealth DAO holds great potential in advancing global health monitoring and disease prevention.
 We welcome contributions and look forward to building a healthier world together.